 “We are definitely looking at the UAE, Saudi Arabia and Kuwait as these all have clear plans for nuclear power development,” he said.

 “We will also be looking at other GCC countries, some of which haven’t necessarily identified the need for nuclear power yet.
 We hope, that because of the high demand for expertise in the Middle East, we’ll win at least one to two contracts in the first year."

 The Gulf states need nuclear power to help meet a significant rise in nuclear demand, driven by a rise in population and industry amid a petrodollar-fuelled economic boom.

 Franck Ladehaillerie, a director of the venture who also works for Assystem, said the Gulf was relatively new to the nuclear industry but had significant potential.

 “It’s massive but it’s still brand new, so the sooner you get experience the better chance it gives you to win other contracts,” he said.

-The joint venture will be targeting as much as 20 percent of the overall $80-100m market, and hopes to see a profit after 18 months.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The joint venture will be targeting as much as 20 percent of the overall $80-100m market, and hopes to see a profit after 18 months.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.